bens4lsu/theskinny-publish/Content/blog2/one-post-about-poop-one-post-about-strippers.md

 If those places can hang on, it will be really convenient for that group of future strippers who are today the little girls of the young families who live out in those suburbs.

 That reminds me of something else funny that I read earlier this week.
 Bill Simmons started giving his wife a weekly sidebar on one of his columns on espn.com.
 This is from her sidebar this week.

 <blockquote>The "Deal or No Deal" models bug me because they peek into the suitcases now and milk their 10 seconds for all it's worth.
 Ladies, just shut your trap, open the case and be thankful you're not clinging to a stripper's pole anymore.</blockquote>

 I hadn't really thought about it, but that is an annoying facet of that show.
 It used to be just once or twice a show that they would do that, but now, it's every single box.
 Buncha monkeys is what they are.
 Really good looking monkeys, but monkeys nevertheless.

-<i>Deal or No Deal</i> has passed <i>American Idol</i> as the show that I have least interest in watching, but am strangely unable to turn off if I happen to catch a little by accident.
+_Deal or No Deal_ has passed _American Idol_ as the show that I have least interest in watching, but am strangely unable to turn off if I happen to catch a little by accident.